madprops/airc/README.md

 Override only configs you need, you don't need to define all.

-Remember to make yourself an admin.
+Remember to add yourself as an admin.

 Then start the bot with `node bot.js skeletor`.